 ‘You and I will do it together,’ said the potter to his son.

-This made the potter fume, and he took the plunge to make a hundred flower vases without any help.
+This made the potter fume, and he took the plunge to make a hundred flower vases without help.

 ‘Satyavati will marry and go to her home, then who will take my business ahead,’ fumed the potter.